MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-work.md

 ### Q:  I'm unable to sign in using my work or school email address.

-A:  The most common cause of sign in problems is attempting to sign in with an account that's different from the one associated with the subscription.
+A:  The most common cause of sign-in problems is attempting to sign in with an account that's different from the one associated with the subscription.
 If you use several different email addresses, it's possible that you're trying to sign in with the wrong one.
 Try signing in with another address.
 If that's unsuccessful, you can reach out to our [subscriptions support](https://visualstudio.microsoft.com/subscriptions/support/) team for assistance.

 ### Q:  I can't see my subscription.
 Where is it?